 Teaches Adoption Law and Conducts Legal Seminars

-For years, Dawn has been training lawyers, judges, prospective adoptive parents, students, community groups, public and private adoption agencies and has been a media resource regarding adoption law and child welfare.
+For years, Dawn trained lawyers, judges, prospective adoptive parents, students, community groups, public and private adoption agencies and has been a media resource regarding adoption law and child welfare.
 She has spoken to the annual meeting of the American Bar Association and has been quoted in a number of newspapers, including the New York Times.

-A few years ago, Dawn started a seminar company, Good Law, training Tennessee lawyers to provide high-quality services for children and families.
-You will find Dawn’s presentation style like her practice style, clear, smart, empowering, practical, warm and funny.
+A few years ago, Dawn started a seminar company, Good Law, to train other Tennessee lawyers to provide high-quality services for children and families.
+Dawn’s presentation style is like her practice style, clear, smart, empowering, practical, warm and funny.
 Reviews of Dawn’s presentations are consistently exceptional.

-Lawyers interested in attending a Good Law seminar go to www.goodlawtn.com.
+Lawyers interested in attending a Good Law seminar will find information at www.goodlawtn.com.

 Consults with Judges and Attorneys

-The confidence demonstrated by judges, attorneys and agencies by their frequent requests for assistance with their adoption law questions is a tribute to both Dawn’s knowledge and her commitment to every child receiving the best from the legal system, whether she is involved in their case or not.
-Over time, the questions and consulting inquiries have become so numerous that to maintain quality in her law practice, they are addressed in batches at a set time during a week.
+The confidence demonstrated by judges, attorneys and agencies by their frequent requests for assistance with their adoption law questions recognizes Dawn’s knowledge and her commitment to every child receiving the best from the legal system, whether she is involved in their case or not.
+Over time, the questions and consulting inquiries have become so numerous that to maintain quality in her law practice, she set up a formal intake proces.